Submarine Cable Frequently Asked Questions

 I saw Facebook is launching their own satellites and Google has internet drones now.
 Are cables really the future?

 Both of these companies are investing in these projects primarily as a way to bring internet access to less developed parts of the world where there is little or no access to the global internet.
 They are not looking to use satellites or drones as a way to offset their usage of submarine cables at this time.

-Both Facebook and Google are continuing to build new submarine cables, such as the planned Pacific Light Cable Network in which they are both investors.
+Both Facebook and Google are continuing to build new submarine cables, such as the Havfrue cable in which they are both investors.